openpipekit/openpipekit.github.io/README.md

-# The Linux way to turn a Raspberry Pi into a gateway for your devices to the Internet of Things
+# Pipe data from your devices to the Internet with a Raspberry Pi the "Unix way"

 <img src=images/pipebot-example2.gif width=100% style="border: none">